 Taking these experiences, Hugh developed a style of his own forging together the beauty of the South with the flavors of Europe and opening the critically acclaimed Athens, Ga restaurant Five & Ten in March of 2000.

 In 2007, Acheson opened The National with fellow chef Peter Dale.
-Adding to his list of dining establishments, Hugh opened Atlanta based restaurant, Empire State South, in the summer of 2010.
-In the first part of 2014 Hugh opened Cinco y Diez, a latin american neighborhood cocina in the original Five & Ten space.
+Adding to his list of dining establishments, Hugh opened Atlanta based restaurant, Empire State South.
 Most recently, in the early summer of 2014, Hugh brought The Florence to Savannah.

 Hugh's cookbook titled A New Turn in the South: Southern Flavors Reinvented for Your Kitchen published by Clarkson Potter, hit the bookshelves on October 18th, 2011.
 In it, you’ll find libations, seasonal vegetables, salads and soups, Hugh's prized sides, fish and meats, turning Southern food on its head every step of the way.
 A New Turn in the South won the Jeames Beard Foundation award for Best Cookbook in the field of "American Cooking" in 2012.